Reviews You Can Rely On

 No additional components for purchase (to extend range)

-The Gonex Portable Home Gym is our top recommendation for a compact set of home exercise equipment that still lets you achieve full-body workouts.
+The Gonex Portable Home Gym is our top choice for a compact set of home exercise equipment that will facilitate full-body workouts.
 This kit features tons of components to maximize the number and types of movements available — it even comes with less-frequently included bits like a post landmine sleeve and an extra segment to elongate the bar for wider-stance exercises like squats.
 The large, solidly built board has all its anchor points on the top for easy swapping between components.
 Fabric-covered resistance bands add extra protection and a detailed booklet helps you choose what muscles to push and gives useful pointers on proper form.

-On the other hand, if you're hoping to travel with your new gym in tow, the Gonex is the largest and heaviest model we tested.
+The Gonex is one of the largest and heaviest home gyms we tested, so it's not ideal for travel.
 The baseboard folds in half but doesn't fit into the bulky carrying case.
-And if you're hoping to find a progression of resistance bands that let you add more as you gain strength, you'll have to find third-party options, as Gonex doesn't currently make any add-ons for this gym.
-This gym is also pricier than many models we tested, but we're huge fans of the wide variety of exercises people of many sizes can perform and think it's worth the price for frequent users.
+And if you're hoping to find a progression of resistance bands that let you add more as you gain strength, you'll have to purchase these elsewhere, as Gonex doesn't currently make any add-ons for this gym.
+This option is more expensive than many of its rivals in our review, but we're huge fans of the wide variety of exercises it facilitates for people of all sizes, and if you're a frequent user, we think the price is worth it.
+Those who prefer a smaller and lighter model may prefer the travel-friendly Gymwell Portable Home Gym.

 Top-facing anchors and the most diversity of possible components make the Gonex an appealing option for a wide variety of users.